NIH-NICHD/Data-Linkage-Governance/MetadataSchema/README.md

 The data governance metadata schema is primarily an ODRL structure, with modest extensions to capture data governance-specific concepts.
 Section 6.1 provides an overview of how ODRL can be used to annotate governance metadata and section 6.2 defines the Data Governance Profile.

 ###  6.1. <a name='ODRLClasses'></a>ODRL Classes

+The data governance metadata schema makes use of many existing ODRL classes and applies them to data governance.

 [Link to ODRL Documentation](https://www.w3.org/TR/odrl-model/#policy)
 |   | ODRL Class | ODRL Definition and Data Governance Examples|
 | -------- | ---------- | ---------- |